RESOURCES AND LINKS BELOW

 ‘MD’ Noter and Drone Blog – “A place for traditional noter and drone style Appalachian dulcimer players and beginners” and a lot of information applicable to any style.
 A fantastic website brought to you by the creator of Friends of the Mountain Dulcimer (see below).

 Everything Dulcimer Teachers – International teacher list is a bit outdated.
 (See: Everything Dulcimer below for a great online community.)

 YouTube Mountain Dulcimer Lesson Videos – Link to YouTube ‘search’ for “mountain dulcimer lessons” to get you started.

-Lessons.Com (Dulcimer Lessons) – Enter zip code, click answers about your needs and the info will be sent to local teachers who have listed themselves.
+Lessons.Com (Dulcimer Lessons) – Enter zip code, click answers to ‘a whole bunch‘ of questions about your needs and the info will be sent to local teachers who have listed themselves.
 (There may be other local teachers not listed with this site or none in your community.)

 DULCIMER ‘COMMUNITY’ ONLINE

 Friends of the Mountain Dulcimer – (FOTMD) – Probably the most comprehensive dulcimer website online!
 Groups and forum discussions on topics that interest you.
 Ask questions, learn to play songs, share music clips and videos, find resources for buying dulcimers and finding music tab.
 ‘All’ levels of players welcomed.
 So much more!
 Free friendly help and encouragement in playing music!

 Everything Dulcimer – Information about ‘everything’ (dulcimer)!
 An international dulcimer community sharing information through discussions, song tab, ‘find a dulcimer club’ mapped by state, events listing, ‘dulcimer builders’ mapped by state, ‘teachers’ mapped by state, ‘performers’ mapped by state, articles, classifieds and more!

 BUYING A DULCIMER, DULCIMER BUILDERS